brombal/stylix-docs/markdown/global-styles.md

 }
 ```

-The styles will only be present on the page while the component that defines them is mounted.
+The styles given will only be present in the page's stylesheet **while the element is mounted.**

-If you need to disable the global styles, but don't want to unmount the component, `useGlobalStyles` accepts a second parameter to disable them:
+If you want to disable the styles while the component is mounted, pass `{ disabled: true }` as the second parameter of `useGlobalStyles`.
+Remember, because of the **[rules of hooks](https://reactjs.org/docs/hooks-rules.html)**, you can't call this hook conditionally.

 ```tsx
 useGlobalStyles({ ... }, { disabled: true });
 ```

-> This approach is necessary because you [can't call hooks conditionally](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level).

 Note that if you just need to create styles to apply to a 3rd party component that needs a class name, it might be more appropriate to use `useStyles()`, which scopes the given styles to a generated class name, limiting the possibility to inadvertently affect other elements on the page.
 See [Styling other components](/other-components) for more information.